bestlibre/hassio-addons/mopidy/README.md

 The local media can be stored on /share (which allow an access through the samba addon).
 By default the directory for media is /share/mopidy/media.
 Since /share is read-only, the directory must be created from another addon or directly on the host.

+Mopidy listen on `6680` for http connection, and `6600` for mpd ones.

 ## Configuration
 ### local_scan (bool)
 If it is set to true, a local scan is performed on startup.